How to use Asparaginase (Erwinia Chrysan) Solution, Reconstituted (Recon Soln)

-This medication may be given by injection into a muscle by a health care professional.
+This medication may be given by injection into a muscle as directed by your doctor.
+The injection is given by a health care professional.
 Some brands may also be given by injection under the skin or into a vein by a health care professional, usually in a hospital setting.
-The dosage is based on your medical condition and response to treatment.
+The dosage and treatment schedule are based on your medical condition and response to treatment.

-Your doctor will give you pre-medication to help prevent allergic reactions.
+Your doctor may give you other medication(s) to help prevent allergic reactions.

-Pain or swelling at the injection site, nausea, vomiting, stomach cramps, loss of appetite, headache, lack of energy, or drowsiness may occur.
-Nausea and vomiting can be severe, and in some cases you may need anti-nausea drugs.
-Not eating before your treatment may help relieve nausea and vomiting.
-Changes in diet, such as eating several small meals, or limiting activity may help lessen some of these effects.
-If these effects persist or worsen, tell your doctor or pharmacist promptly.
+Pain or swelling at the injection site, nausea, vomiting, loss of appetite, headache, or tiredness may occur.
+Nausea and vomiting can be severe.
+In some cases, your doctor may prescribe medication to prevent or relieve nausea and vomiting.
+Eating several small meals, not eating before treatment, or limiting activity may help lessen some of these effects.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-Tell your doctor right away if any of these unlikely but serious side effects occur: severe stomach pain with nausea/vomiting, mental/mood changes, tremor, muscle stiffness, joint pain, swelling of hands/feet/lower legs, yellowing of the eyes/skin, unusual bleeding/bruising (such as nose bleeds, black or bloody stools), signs of high blood sugar (such as unusual thirst, frequent urination).
+Tell your doctor right away if you have any serious side effects, including: stomach/abdominal pain, pain/redness/swelling of arms or legs, muscle/joint pain, yellowing eyes/skin, dark urine, unusual bleeding/bruising (such as nose bleeds, black or bloody stools), signs of high blood sugar (such as increased thirst, frequent urination).

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.